solderq35/340-test/README.md

 3.
 Go to `views` folder.

-Create new handlebars file with the same {new name of handlebars file} as you set back in step 1.
+Create new handlebars file with the same {HANDLEBARNAME} as you set back in step 1.

 Ex: `doctorhb.handlebars`